top of page

 Photo Credit: Jen Carey for British Vogue

-Ihenacho’s entry point into collecting traces back to the early ’90s, when he began selling pieces from his personal Westwood collection after a flood at the leather shop where he worked.
+Ihenacho’s journey into collecting began in the early ’90s.
+He started selling pieces from his personal Westwood collection after a flood at the leather shop where he worked.
 Embedded in the rhythms of Portobello’s market culture, he built a community of stylists and insiders who returned week after week for new discoveries.
-The transition from stall to store felt organic; the natural outcome of a growing, curious audience who recognized his instinct for unearthing pieces that mattered.
+The transition from stall to store felt organic.
+It was a natural outcome of a growing, curious audience whom recognized his instinct for unearthing pieces that mattered.

 Purpose, Function, and Philosophy

-For Ihenacho, One of a Kind is not simply a place to shop; it functions as a learning space and a portal into fashion history.
-He considers himself part of the early wave that laid the groundwork for archival fashion as a modern discipline, long before the term became common industry language.
-Vintage, in his view, is newly valued by younger generations not just as a historical reference point but as a conscious mode of dressing, though he resists framing the archive as a moral directive or a didactic practice.
+For Ihenacho, One of a Kind extends beyond a place to shop; it functions as a learning space and a portal into fashion history.
+He considers himself part of the early wave that laid the groundwork for archival fashion as a modern discipline.
+This was long before the term became common industry language.
+Vintage, in his view, is newly valued by younger generations not just as a historical reference point but as a conscious mode of dressing.
+However, he resists framing the archive as a moral directive or a didactic practice.

 Curating Relevance Through Eras